Writing a forgiveness letter that actually heals something

 Not the general category.
 The specific thing.
 Not "I wasn't supportive during your divorce" but "When you called me the night David moved out and I told you I couldn't talk because I had an early meeting, I chose my comfort over your crisis.
 You needed someone to just listen, and I hung up."

 That level of specificity does two things.
-First, it proves you actually remember what happened, which matters more than you think.
+It proves you actually remember what happened, which matters more than you think.
 People who have been hurt often wonder if the person who hurt them even noticed.
-Second, it closes the door on the reader's ability to dismiss the apology as generic.
+And it closes the door on the reader dismissing the apology as generic.

 Say what it cost them, not what it cost you

 The hardest part of a real apology is describing the impact of your actions on the other person.
-Not guessing — actually sitting with what you know about how it affected them.
+Not guessing, but actually sitting with what you know about how it affected them.

 "I know that after I said what I said at Thanksgiving, you stopped coming to family dinners.
 I know you and Sarah drove two hours to eat alone that Christmas.
 I know I took something from you that you shouldn't have had to lose."